nitrado/NitrAPI/README.md

 ## Bug Reports

 If you really found a bug, please let us know [here](https://github.com/nitrado/Nitrapi/issues).
-But it's probably more like a feature then a bug. ;-)
+But it's probably more like a feature than a bug. 😉